davidenke/astro-decap-collection/README.md

 #### Placeholders

-The `--name` option can be used to define a naming pattern for the generated file.\
+The `--naming` option can be used to define a naming pattern for the generated file.\
 For the time being, the following placeholders are supported:

 - `%%name%%` - The name of the collection from the Decap config